purduesigbots/ChangeUp-15in/README.md

 The `opcontrol()` function utilizes a static variable to keep track of the speed assigned to the subsystem.
-This approach can make some tasks easier by storing knowing the previously assigned motor speed.
+This approach can make some tasks easier by storing the previously assigned motor speed.

 ### The chassis subsystem
 All configuration for the chassis can be done from the file: